Online Conflict Resolution & Mediation Degree Programs

 Prospective mediators can choose from a wide level of career training options, from certificates to master's degrees.
 Also, various state agencies and professional organizations award certifications in conflict resolution, including the American Arbitration Association.
 Independent mediation programs, national and local mediation membership organizations, and postsecondary schools all offer training in this field.
 Helpful fields of study to further your career include public policy and law.

-Online and traditional degrees in conflict resolution and mediation can teach you the following skills:
+Online and traditional degree programs in social science in conflict resolution and mediation can teach you the following skills:

 - Negotiation: learn the fine art of leading people to a compromise by using neutral language, asking questions, and writing agreements